snimu/blog/contents/infinite-tool-use/article.md

   - Zoom in and out
   - Rotate the object
   - Shift the object
+  - And, obviously, look at the resulting 2D projection of the 3D object
 - A way to think about the object
   - This could just be another text-file as discussed in the [Text editing](#text-editing) section for taking notes
   - The model's context window itself (most thoughts should not be persistent, and the ones that should be can be written down in the note-taking-file)